jithujoshyjy/jQuire/README.md

 ## Styling Elements

-All styles on block elements are scoped by default using ShadowRoot.
+All styles on block elements are scoped by default using unique class names.
 You can even specify css rules in them.

 ### CSS Properties